mpower: An R Package for Power Analysis of Exposure Mixture Studies via Monte Carlo Simulations: Methodology

 where $z_j$'s are latent variables, $\boldsymbol{C}$ is a correlation matrix of the latent variables, $F_j^{-1}$ is the pseudo-inverse of $F_j$, and $\Phi$ the CDF of a standard normal.
 Since the closed form of the $F_j$'s are often unknown in practice, we can estimate them using the empirical distributions from $n$ observations $\hat{F}_j(t) = \frac{1}{n}\sum_{i=1}^n \boldsymbol{1}_{x_{ij} \leq t}$.
 Hoff proposed using the extended rank likelihood to estimate $\boldsymbol{C}$ without depending on estimates of $F_j$'s \citep{hoff2007sgc}, which works well for mixed-scaled data, and implemented the Bayesian inference algorithm in the \pkg{R} package \pkg{sbgcop} \citep{sbgcop}.
 The uncertainty in the estimation can be propagated through the whole power calculation straightforwardly by sampling from the copula's parameters' posteriors before simulating new data.
 Additionally, no specification of prior distributions or parametric form of the univariate marginal distributions is necessary, ensuring ease of use.
 We summarize how to simulate data from a generative model defined by a Gaussian copula in Algorithm \ref{alg:copula}.

-Alternatively, if we have no existing data to estimate correlation matrix $\boldsymbol{C}$ of the latent variables and the marginal CDF's $F_j$ of the observed variables, we can specify them manually.
-For instance, we may assume a continuous predictor to be normally distributed with a given mean and standard deviation, or an ordinal predictor to be a multinomial distribution with given probabilities.
+Alternatively, if we have no existing data to estimate the correlation matrix $\boldsymbol{C}$ of the latent variables and the marginal CDF's $F_j$ of the observed variables, we can specify them manually.
+For instance, we may assume a continuous predictor to be normally distributed with a given mean and standard deviation, or an ordinal predictor to be from a multinomial distribution with given probabilities.
 As for the correlation matrix $\boldsymbol{C}$, given reasonable guesses on pairwise correlations between predictors, we can sample positive definite matrices with desirable structures using Algorithm \ref{alg:alg_rand_cor} from \citep{cvine}.
-This can add additional uncertainty into the samples of hypothetical data.
+This can add additional uncertainty into the samples of hypothetical data and ensure that $\boldsymbol{C}$ is a valid correlation matrix.
 Let $\rho_{ij;kL}$ be the partial correlation of the $i^{th}$ and $j^{th}$ variables while holding the $k^{th}$ variable and variables in set $L$ constant, where $L$ contains indices distinct from $\{i,j,k\}$.
 We can calculate partial correlation $\rho_{ij;L}$ using the following formula from \citep{cvine}: